Achronite/mqtt-energenie-ener314rt/README.md

         name: "energenie FSK"
         identifiers: ["ener314rt-12345"]
         model: "Thermometer"
-        manufacturer: "energenie"
+        manufacturer: "Energenie"
         software: "mqtt-ener314rt"
+        via_device: "mqtt-energenie-ener314rt"

 ```
 Adding the `device` section enables easier access to the underlying switches within Home Assistant automations etc.
 >TIP: If you do not know the existing `zone` and `switch number` for any of your 'Control Only' (Blue) devices you can 're-teach' the device (see below)

 ### Converting an epoch timestamp
 Timestamps are sent via MQTT as epoch timestamps.
-To convert these to datetime objects in HA do the following (example shown is the conversion of the eTRV VALVE_TS epoch in Home Assistant `configuration.yaml`):
+To convert these to datetime objects in HA do the following (example shown is the conversion of the eTRV VALVE_TS epoch in Home Assistant `configuration.yaml`).
+> NOTE: MQTT Discovery automatically does this for you.
 ```
 mqtt:
   sensor: